pattty847/AutoTradingKit/README.md

 ## Build exe

 - Use pyinstaller to build
-- Convert py to pyd using cython to improve speed
+- Convert py to pyd using cython

 ## Roadmap 2025